-Cherry chocolate chip ice cream is packed with roasted sweet cherries and chocolate chips for a homemade ice cream flavour you’ll want to make all summer long.
-It’s so easy to make, you don’t even need an ice cream maker.
+Cherry chocolate chip ice cream is packed with roasted sweet cherries and dark chocolate chips for a scrumptious ice cream flavour you’ll want to enjoy all summer long.
+It’s so easy to make too.
+You don’t even need an ice cream maker.

 (Can’t get enough of cherries?
 Make a pitcher of sweet cherry vanilla milkshake, another delicious and refreshing way to stay cool this season.)

-This roasted cherry ice cream is one of my favourites to make.
-Especially when there’s an abundance of sweet cherries.
+I love all of them but this cherry chip ice cream is one of my favourites to make.

-I’m a big fan of making homemade ice cream (and all no-bake or frozen desserts in general).
+I’m a big fan of making homemade ice cream.
 I think most people think it’s difficult, but nothing can be easier.

 You just make the base, add your mix-ins, freeze and enjoy.
 Plus: